wix-incubator/react-popup-manager/README.md

 Manage react popups, Modals, Lightboxes, Notifications etc.

 ## What
-an agnostic react provider that lets you handle opening and closing popups separately from you're Component `render` function.
+An agnostic react provider that lets you handle opening and closing popups separately from you're Component `render` function.

 ## Why
 * no need to manage the `isOpen` state